nxtlo/jlo/README.md

-## Jlo is a discord bot made with the Julia-lang, nuthibn serious just an experiment with new languages
+## Jlo is a discord bot made with the Julia-lang, nuthibn serious just an experiment with a new language.

-__code is very bad :MonkaSad:.__